 Representation of Clinical Laboratories, Physicians and Other Providers Regarding Lab Referrals and Fraud Investigations

-Our Atlanta and Augusta, Georgia healthcare law firm represent clinical laboratories and physicians in connection with federal fraud investigations concerning the provision of laboratory referrals.
-Our firm is based in Atlanta and Augusta, Georgia, where we have offices and provides counsel to labs and physicians in connection with issues associated with Medicare payment for lab services, including federal investigations.
+Our health law firm represents clinical laboratories and physicians in connection with federal fraud investigations concerning the provision of laboratory referrals.
+Our firm has offices in Atlanta and Augusta, Georgia, and we represent labs and physicians on a national basis in connection with issues associated with Medicare payment for lab services, including federal investigations.

 We provide advice and legal representation for healthcare providers, including physicians and labs, in responding to fraud investigations or other government inquiries.
-The OIG, federal law enforcement agencies and their contractors continue to view the identification of, recoveries for, and criminal prosecution of Medicare fraud as a top priority.
-Many labs and physicians (and other medical practices) are expected to be the subject of federal fraud investigations and enforcement action in 2014 and the coming years based on recent fraud alerts provided by OIG.
+The OIG, federal law enforcement agencies and their contractors continue to view the identification of, recoveries for, and criminal prosecution of Medicare fraud as a top law enforcement priority.
+Many labs, physicians and medical practices will be the subject of federal fraud investigations and enforcement action the coming years.

 Medicare is the largest third-party payer of clinical laboratory services in the United States.
-In 2014, the OIG called for stronger oversight of labs and recommended that the Centers for Medicare & Medicaid Services (CMS) take appropriate action against over 1000 labs that OIG’s investigation revealed have engaged in what it deemed “questionable billing.”
-The OIG’s investigation and report utilized 13 measures to identify labs with questionable billing:
+The OIG has called for stronger oversight of labs and recommended that the Centers for Medicare & Medicaid Services (CMS) take appropriate action against over 1000 labs that OIG’s investigation revealed have engaged in what it deemed “questionable billing.”
+In a recent year, the OIG’s investigation and report utilized 13 measures to identify labs with questionable billing: